danhalvorsen/WeatherSummary/WebApp/src/MyOrderingSystem/README.md

 - see sales (1)

   - As an admin, I want to see the list of orders so that I can find out how many orders I've got.
-(2d)
+(26h)
+    - create components for the admin view
+    - create nested components and its functionality to get data and show them to the admin
-  - As an admin, I want to click on each item of order and see its detail so that I can see more of details.(1d)
+  - As an admin, I want to click on each item of order and see its detail so that I can see more of details.(12h)
+    - create functionality to get click and goes to detail page of product

 - see orders completion (3)
 - see orders status (3)